 There are a lot of resources and further advice available to help with budgeting and we’ve collected some of the more student-friendly offering here.

-The Student Money Advice team produces a simple Budget Planner sheet to help get you started, however to really ‘live’ a budget there are apps and programs that you can run for free on a smartphone, tablet or laptop to help you keep on top of your income and expenditure.
+The Student Money Advice team suggests to really ‘live’ a budget using an app or online budget planner.
+These are often free to download onto a smartphone, tablet or laptop to help you keep on top of your income and expenditure.

 To book an appointment please use our online referral form located here.